 Again, some of the races we endorse in will be high-profile contests.
-But we also want to help expand the playing field as much as possible, and that means giving some love to candidates who aren’t in the top tier.
-We’re able to do this because this community understands the need to embrace longer shots and readily accepts that in order to win, you have to take risks.
-If there’s the possibility of a wave election, as there was in 2018, we want to make sure it crests as high as it can.
+But we also want to help expand the playing field as much as possible, and that means giving some love to candidates who aren't in the top tier.
+We're able to do this because this community understands the need to embrace longer shots and readily accepts that in order to win, you have to take risks.
+And if there's the possibility of a wave election, we want to make sure it crests as high as it can.

 We want to help candidates who can make a meaningful impact

-That’s not to say we don’t believe Democrats should field candidates everywhere—we should!
-But we can’t help everyone, so we have to be selective.
-Again, we’re willing to give many folks a shot who lots of others would overlook.
+That's not to say we don't believe Democrats should field candidates everywhere—they should!
+But we can't help everyone, so we have to be selective.
+Again, we're willing to give a shot to many folks who lots of others would overlook.